 Supporting Your Mental Health

 The help you need and deserve is one call away.
-Mental health (or behavioral health) is as real and important as physical health, and both can affect each other.
+Mental health is as real and important as physical health, and both can affect each other.
 Receive confidential support from a licensed clinical social worker if you have a mental health or substance use disorder concern.
-A behavioral health clinician can help you navigate your treatment needs.
+A mental health clinician can help you navigate your treatment needs.
 Choosing to get help for a mental health condition can be difficult, but it’s an act of courage that’s important to your overall health.

 Take Your Next Step

-Behavioral health conditions cover a broad range of challenges, many of which are shared by many people in differing degrees.
-Some common behavioral health conditions include:
+Mental health conditions cover a broad range of challenges, and these are shared by many people in differing degrees.
+Some common mental health conditions include:

-Just as there are differences between people, there are different causes for behavioral health conditions.
-They can be due to abnormal brain chemistry, traumatic events or environments, substance misuse or even genetics — a condition passed down through the family.
-Whatever the reason, having a behavioral health condition is not the fault of the person who is suffering.
+Just as there are differences between people, there are different causes for mental health conditions.
+They can be due to abnormal brain chemistry, traumatic events or environments, substance use or even genetics — a condition passed down through the family.
+Whatever the reason, having a mental health condition is not the fault of the person who is suffering.

 Symptoms

 So how can you recognize when you or a loved one needs help?
-Symptoms of common behavioral issues can include:
+Symptoms of common mental issues can include:

-• Feeling unable to cope with your day-to-day problems, work assignments, or usual household activities
+- Feeling unable to cope with day-to-day problems, work assignments or daily household activities

-• Frequent or increasing misuse of drugs or alcohol
+- Frequent or increasing use of drugs or alcohol

 Early treatment for you or someone you care about is key to making positive, lasting progress.
 If you notice any of these symptoms, they are warning signs that help is needed.